loathers/mafioso/README.md

 ## Attribution
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Icons taken from [Game-icons.net](https://game-icons.net/).

 ## Contributing
 Please feel free to fork or contribute pull requests.

 I am in the [Ascension Speed Society's discord](https://discord.gg/tbUCRT5) and you can talk to me there.

 If you're curious about running this locally and testing changes:
 * [Node.js](https://nodejs.org/en/) and NPM (included in the Node.js installation) is required.
-* Download/clone the repo and navigate to the project through your command line and `npm install && npm run sass.compile`.
+* Download/clone the repo and navigate to the project via command line.
+* `npm install && npm run sass.compile`.
 This downloads external dependencies and compiles the stylesheet.
 * You can then `npm run start`.